uchicago-cmsc22600-spr24/project-tests/README.md

   those with the `p1-bad` prefix are error cases.

 * `tokens` -- contains the expected output for the `scanner-tests` inputs.

+* `type-tests` -- contains test files for the type checker (*i.e.*, Project 3).
+  The tests that are prefixed with `p3-good` contain valid Ovid tokens, while those with the `p3-bad` prefix are error cases.

 * `parse-trees` -- contains the expected parse trees for the examples and bind tests.